Chart Color Schemes

 Edwardstown features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 58.4% of all households, including 23.8% couples with children, 23.0% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 41.6%, with lone person households at 35.3% and group households comprising 6.3%.
+Non-family households account for the remaining 41.6%, with lone person households at 35.3% and group households comprising 6.3%.
 The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households